alexgibson/notify.js/README.md

 Setup
 ---------

-This plugin can be used as an AMD module, or a global.
+This component can be used as an AMD module, or a global.

-To initialize a web notification, create a new `Notify` instance and pass in the message `title` parameter, as well as any other options and callbacks you wish to use:
+To initialize a web notification, create a new `Notify` instance.
+Pass in the message `title`, as well as any other options and callbacks you wish to use.

 ```
 var myNotification = new Notify('Yo dawg!', {